Project

 Auckland Airport Expansion - Transport Hub

-The Auckland Airport Expansion - Transport Hub is one of the eight initial anchor projects identified in the Auckland Airport Expansion program.
-The project will be delivered outside the existing international terminal, and will include:
+The Auckland Airport Expansion - Transport Hub is one of the eight initial anchor projects identified in the Auckland Airport Expansion program and one of the four chosen to continue in the August 2021 Covid Reset Plan.

 • valet services